-A highly recommended activity before you leave Akureyri town is to start your day with an adventure, and set sails onto Eyjafjörður fjord to visit its famous residents, the whales.
+Before you leave Akureyri town, a highly recommended activity is to start your day with an adventure and set sails onto Eyjafjörður fjord to visit its famous residents, the whales.

 As you drive towards the rich geothermal area of Mývatn, be sure to make a stop at the beautiful waterfall Goðafoss.
-This stunning feature plummets down 12-metre high arch-shape cliffs, providing visitors with a few vantage points to view this majestic cascade.
+This stunning feature plummets down 39 ft (12m) high arch-shape cliffs, providing visitors with a few vantage points to view this majestic cascade.

 Also, check out the bubbling mud puddles and steaming fumaroles at the Námafell Geothermal Area, where the formative processes that shape our earth rise to the surface.

 To cap off your day and fully embrace the geothermal charm of the region, you can opt to take a dip in the warm waters of the Mývatn Nature Baths, where you can enjoy the view of your volcanic surroundings while soaking in mineral-rich, geothermal waters.

 You will then spend the evening in the Mývatn area.

 Leaving the Mývatn area, you will be making your way east today.

 Before you set off, you can opt to indulge in a genuinely Arctic experience and take a dog-sledding tour around the beautiful Mývatn area.
 After whizzing around the snow on a sled pulled by adorable Huskies, you can reward these hard-working creatures with a good belly rub.